noDrama108/mapbox-unity-sdk/README.md

 To build your map application for the Android platform, you'll need specific settings files included in the Mapbox Unity SDK package.
 Follow these steps:

 ##### Step 1: Copy Required Files
+- Go to the `Mapbox Unity SDK/Runtime/AndroidBuildSettings` folder, you'll find a few folders named after Unity Editor Version.
+- Find the one matching (or closest lower) with the version you are using
-- Copy the `Mapbox Unity SDK/Runtime/Plugins` folder into your project, placing it under the `Assets` folder.
+- Copy the `Plugins` folder inside to your project.
+Place it under the `Assets` folder.

 ###### Step 1b: Merging Custom Android Settings (if applicable)
 - If your project already contains custom Android settings, merge them with the copied files to ensure compatibility.

 ##### Step 2: Verify Player Settings
 - Open **Project Settings** and navigate to the **Player** section.
-- Under the **Publish Settings** section (at the bottom), verify the following fields:
+- Under the **Publish Settings** section (at the bottom), verify that the custom setting files we just copied are applied.
-  - `Custom Manifest`
-  - `Custom Gradle`
-  - `Custom Main Gradle`
-- Ensure these fields are automatically set by Unity and reference the files you just copied.

 ##### Step 3: Build Your Application
 - After completing the above steps, build your application for the Android platform.